bitnami/containers/containers/drupal/README.md

 ## Upgrade this image

 This image is intended for development/testing purposes.
-For this reason, upgrading the individual components is not supported yet.
+For this reason, upgrading the individual components is not supported.

 # Testing